spencer-shadley/completed-class/14-full-stack/hw/README.md

 You are required to submit the following:

 - A link to a Google Doc, video, or equivalent that describes the code in `Develop/`.

----

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.